tahashieenavaz/tahashieenavaz/README.md

 I also allocate time to my university studies, as well as freelance work.
 Additionally, I assist individuals who aspire to become full-time traders or successful programmers by teaching trading and programming.

 I am proud to announce that I was awarded a WorldSkills medal for Web Technologies in 2021, which highlights my technical skill in the field.

-I would love to bring my experience, knowledge and skills to your organization, and I am available for an interview at your convenience.

 🔭 You can visit my landing page, [here](https://underdash.tech).